sylk80/tictactoe_team/NOTES.md

 -   🚧 Modify code of origin
     -   ✅ pull across `gameStep` and refactor

+# Pomodoro 12

+Driver: Julian
+Navigator: Balazs

 -   🚧 pull across `getNextMarkOnTheTable` and refactor
 -   Run unit test green phase
 -   Refactor

+-   New unit test to check the cell is not empty